 The Student Family Services Coordinator organizes various parent and family learning and engagement events, aimed at fostering connections with historically less engaged families and supporting those who could benefit most.
-These programs empower parents/quardians to assume leadership roles within the school community and participate in school-level decision-making, enhancing representation among leadership bodies.
-By offering workshops and resources, we create a supportive environment where parents can connect with peers and staff, elevating their voices and authentic participation in improving Actions: Student & Family Services, Family school outcomes.
-For Family Communication Tools Communication Tools and Strategic (action 2), utilizing multiple communication platforms Collaboration with Community Partners ensures that all families, including Low-Income, Foster Need: There is a need to increase the level of Youth, and English Learner students, receive support and access for parents/guardians, in Goal 4. comprehensive information on student achievement particular parents/guardians of unduplicated Actions 1-3 and absenteeism.
-Hosting both in-person and virtual students, to important student services.
-ISANA meetings/workshops increases accessibility for experiences a high-demand for enrollment families facing transportation or childcare challenges. support overall, support for families who speak Regarding Collaboration with Community Partners a language other than English and low-income (action 3), understanding the needs and strengths of students. our community is crucial.
+These programs empower parents/guardians to assume leadership roles within the school community and participate in school-level decision-making, enhancing representation among leadership bodies.
+By offering workshops and resources, we create a supportive environment where parents can connect with peers and staff, elevating their voices and authentic participation in improving school outcomes.
+For Family Communication Tools (action 2), utilizing multiple communication platforms ensures that all families, including Low-Income, Foster of Workshops Offered Youth, and English Learner students, receive comprehensive information on student achievement and absenteeism.
+Hosting both in-person and virtual meetings/workshops increases accessibility for families facing transportation or childcare challenges.
+Regarding Collaboration with Community Partners (action 3), understanding the needs and strengths of our community is crucial.
 This knowledge allows us to develop partnerships and connect families with services and resources they may require, particularly those beyond our direct provision.
 These actions are principally directed toward unduplicated students, but by embedding them in a schoolwide framework, we ensure that systems are in place to address barriers early, sustain strong relationships with all families, and normalize culturally responsive engagement practices across the school.
 A schoolwide delivery model also ensures broader participation and impact from outreach events and attendance interventions.

-Goal 4: Metric 1: Number of Workshops Offered
+Goal 4: Metric 1: Number